 Throughout the 1990’s, the team used the most common Blackjack tricks as they played regular visits to Las Vegas every weekend.
 Their modus operandi was simple.
-After they decide on a casino to hit, they would send in a “scout” to watch the tables and count cards.
-When he spotted a favourable situation, the scout would make a signal and a player from the team would sit at that table and start to play high stakes.
-The second the game fell into an unprofitable territory, then the scout would signal again and the player would leave the table with his winnings.
+After they decide on a casino to hit, they would send in a “scout.”
+His job was to watch the tables and count cards.
+When he spotted a favourable situation, the scout would make a signal.
+Then a player from the team would sit at that table and start to play high stakes.
+The second the game fell into an unprofitable territory, then the scout would signal again.
+And the player would leave the table with his winnings.

 Welcome to The High Life

 As we all know card counting was not illegal, and the same applies today.
 But casinos are not happy about that and, the moment they spot a card counter, then they will be escorted off the premises, and often have their winnings seized.
 All those employees standing around at any casino are really just looking for cheaters, and that includes card counters.
 Because the members of the MIT tea knew this, they would regularly change their appearances.
 In order to make more bank, they would often attend high roller games.

 Semyon Dukack, who originally had roots in Moscow, would make use of his Eastern European ancestry to spin a believable story about the wealth he was bringing to the table for wagering.
 “In one of the best years, I went to Caesar’s Palace every weekend as Nikolai Nogoff, an arms dealer from Russia,” he adds.
 “But I never told anyone I was an arms dealer; they just thought I was.”With all the success at the gaming tables came a life of wonderful excess.
 They received tickets to every show in Las Vegas, and every night of gambling ended up surrounded by strippers.
 As Dukach says, “It was the bomb!”
 You can get the same feeling by playing at King Billy Casino.
 To help you get started, they offer a massive €1,000 welcome bonus!